nDimensional/zig-sqlite/README.md

 try db.exec("CREATE TABLE users (id TEXT PRIMARY KEY, age FLOAT)", .{});
 ```

-Prepare statements using `Database.prepare`, and finalize them with `stmt.deinit()`.
+Prepare statements using `Database.prepare`, and finalize them with `stmt.finalize()`.
 Statements must be given explicit comptime params and result types and are typed as `sqlite.Statement(Params, Result)`.

 - The comptime `Params` type must be a struct whose fields are (possibly optional) float, integer, `sqlite.Blob`, or `sqlite.Text` types.
 - The comptime `Result` type must either be `void`, indicating a method that returns no data, or a struct of the same kind as param types, indicating a query that returns rows.